Jhawkins19/Hawkins-demo/README.md

-Jasmines Lab 1 is a short description about myself.
+Jasmine Lab 1 is a short description about myself.